jkeefe/newmark-online-investigations/README.md

 - Imagery planned
 - Charts planned, if any
 - Inteactives planned, if any
+- How you'll engage the audience

 This assignment is due _in class_, since you'll be making the presentations together then.

+Due by 5 pm on the Friday prior to the next class.

+# Class 5 • Mar 2

+**Skill building:** Learn about building charts using Datawrapper.

+**Inveatigations:** You'll present your status report to the entire class for feedback and retooling.
+We will consider images, charts, interactives you may want to include in your project.
+We'll draft plans for how you might engage your audience to help you.

+Collaboration time.
+And together incorporate the edits for your participation piece.

+## Assignment

+- **Follow** these instructions to [dox yourself](https://gijn.org/2019/04/08/how-to-dox-yourself/).
+Do all of the searches they describe, in each platform.
+Totally optional: Consider taking some of the additional security steps they suggest.
+- **Post** into the `#general` Slack channel:
+    - On your honor, a statement that you completed the assignment
+    - Any additional (and optional) security steps you took
+    - The most unexpected thing you found in your searches (tho don't reveal anything secret)
+- **Write** as a team your story for calling out participation in your story.
+- **Continue** following your story plan and be prepared to give an update to the class on:
+  - Progess
+  - Blockers
+  - Next steps

 # Class 6 • Mar 9